f5devcentral/f5-big-iq-lab/docs/class1/module2/lab7.rst

   Connect as **david** and check on BIG-IQ the AS3 template has been correctly created.

-  Logon on BIG-IQ, go to Application tab, then Application Templates.
+  Login on BIG-IQ, go to Application tab, then Application Templates.
 Look at the custom template created previous through the API.

   |lab-3-1|